jimmynotjim/scrollnav.com/source/guide/installing.md

 ---
-title: Install
+title: Installing
-slug: install
+slug: installing
 type: guide
 order: 2
 ---

-The compiled, production ready plugin is available in the `dist` directory.
+The compiled, production ready plugin is available in the `/dist` directory.
-Only use the code in the `src` directory if you plan to compile the plugin from source as part of your project's build process.
+Only use the code in the `/src` directory if you plan to compile the plugin from source as part of your project's build process.

-_Note: Building from source assumes an intermediate level of knowledge about build tooling.
-If you have trouble compiling the plugin on your own please use the provided compiled files or seek help from Stack Overflow._
+<p class="article-note">_Building from source assumes an intermediate level of
+knowledge about build tooling.
+If you have trouble compiling the plugin on your own please use the provided `/dist` files or seek help from Stack Overflow._</p>

 ## Include directly